I’d been lying to myself all along.

 I am not my content — my content is part of my story.

 I’ll still look at things to review, read the books, try the food and go to all the places.
-I’ll try new things and find new ways to integrate all of it into my life.
+I’ll try new things and find new ways to integrate all of them into my life.

 But if I don’t remember to have fun while doing it, I haven’t learned a damn thing.

 I’m going to worry less about the page views and more about the stories.
 Less about the Klout scores and more about the feelings.
-Less about how many comments I get, and more about whether the blogs I write energize me enough to write more.
+Less about how many comments I get, and more about whether the blogs I write energise me enough to write more.
 Because I haven’t peaked.
 I haven’t quit.
 This isn’t the end of my life’s road — I’m only just merging onto the highway.